 The POP server sends packets back to the client in response to each command it receives.
-These packets begin with a code indicating whether the command was acceptable.
-A packet from the server that starts with "+OK" indicates that the server is happy, while a packet starting with "-ERR" indicates distress.
-A POP server usually includes explanatory information after the "+OK" or "-ERR" summary code.
+Like SMTP, these packets begin with a code indicating whether the request from the client was acceptable or not.
+Unlike SMTP, however, POP does not use numeric codes.
+A packet from the server that starts with "+OK" indicates that the server is happy while a packet starting with "-ERR" indicates distress.
+Finally, like SMTP, a POP server usually includes explanatory information after the "+OK" or "-ERR" summary code.